Is attack surface reduction part of Windows?

 - If you want to exclude a file that contains random characters (automated file generation), you can use the '?' symbol (for example,

-- ASR exclusions in Group Policy don't support quotes (the engine will natively handle long path, spaces, etc., so there's no need to use quotes).
+- Attack surface reduction exclusions in Group Policy don't support quotes (the engine natively handles long path, spaces, etc., so there's no need to use quotes).

-- ASR rules run under NT AUTHORITY\SYSTEM account, so environmental variables are limited to machine variables.
+- Attack surface reduction rules run under NT AUTHORITY\SYSTEM account, so environmental variables are limited to machine variables.

 How do I know what I need to exclude?

-Different ASR rules will have different protection flows.
-Always think about what the ASR rule you are configuring protects against, and how the actual execution flow pans out.
+Different attack surface reduction rules have different protection flows.
+Always think about what the attack surface reduction rule you're configuring protects against, and how the actual execution flow pans out.

 Example: Block credential stealing from the Windows local security authority subsystem Reading directly from Local Security Authority Subsystem (LSASS) process can be a security risk, since it might expose corporate credentials.

 This rule prevents untrusted processes from having direct access to LSASS memory.
-Whenever a process tries to use the OpenProcess() function to access LSASS, with an access right of PROCESS_VM_READ, the rule will specifically block that access right.
+Whenever a process tries to use the OpenProcess() function to access LSASS, with an access right of PROCESS_VM_READ, the rule specifically blocks that access right.

 Looking at the above example, if you really had to create an exception for the process that the access right was blocked, adding the filename along with full path would exclude it from being blocked and after allowed to access LSASS process memory.
-The value of 0 means that ASR rules will ignore this file/process and not block/audit it.
+The value of 0 means that attack surface reduction rules ignore this file/process and not block/audit it.

 How do I configure per-rule exclusions?

-For information about configuring per-rule exclusions, see the section titled Configure ASR rules per-rule exclusions in the topic Test attack surface reduction (ASR) rules.
+For information about configuring per-rule exclusions, see Test attack surface reduction rules.

 What are the rules Microsoft recommends enabling?